They say a picture is worth a thousand words.

 My Dad, limited in speech since suffering a massive stroke a year and half ago, literally pointed out that all of us, the original six, were gathered in the living room.
 He motioned for my sister, who was standing behind him, to join the other three kids: me, my brother and our younger sister on the other side of the living room so he could look at us.

-And he beheld us, his children, in his beaming smile and waved and laughed.
-And we waved and laughed back, all taking delight in the gift of one another’s presence.
+He beheld us, his children, in his beaming smile and waved and laughed.
+We waved and laughed back, all taking delight in the gift of one another’s presence.

 I don’t know what you see, but when I look at this picture, I see three people who claimed a big piece of my heart the minute they entered this world.
 I see smiles of peace and contentment on all of our faces.